- Public Records-Open Records Laws

 Working with legislative bodies to further the interests of the University is essential to its academic and financial well-being.
 The University entrusts that responsibility to its Office of Governmental Relations.
 University employees are prohibited from lobbying on behalf of the University, though faculty, staff, and students are free to communicate individually with elected representatives about their personal views.
 Any communication which is not coordinated through the Office of Governmental Relations needs to be carefully framed so as not to imply that the individual is communicating an institutional position or viewpoint on behalf of the University.
 Please see the Operations Manual for Lobbying Restrictions Applicable to Public Employees and Officials.

-To assure responsible stewardship of resources and decision-making in the best interest of the University, Iowa law prohibits public employees and members of their immediate families from soliciting or accepting gifts from a "restricted donor."
-For more information on who is a restricted donor, please the Gift Law.
+To ensure responsible stewardship of resources and decision-making in the best interest of the University, Iowa law prohibits public employees and members of their immediate families from soliciting or accepting gifts from a "restricted donor."
+For more information on who is a restricted donor, please review the Prohibition on Giving and Receiving Gifts section of the Operations Manual.

 The state Code of Iowa, federal law, and the Board of Regents, State of Iowa, mandate competitive bidding for certain University purchases.
 Before purchasing any materials or services, work with individuals in your area who are expert in these procedures or with the Purchasing Department.